Secret Story (French TV series) season 3: Kevin

 Kevin is a 21-year-old from France.
 He is a part of "Intruder Fraternity" who were placed at a separate "Intruder" House where they have to try and discover the other housemates secrets.
 They remain immune from eviction until they are discovered.
 In round eleven of nominations Kevin was nominated against Jonathan.
 Kevin was evicted on day 78 after receiving 39% of the vote to stay.

 Léo

 Leo is a 20-year-old from France.
 He is a part of "Intruder Fraternity" who were placed at a separate "Intruder" House where they have to try and discover the other housemates secrets.
 They remain immune from eviction until they are discovered.
 He was the first Intruder to enter the main house in week one.
-In round five of nominations Leo was automatically nominated by Big Brother, though initially nominated against Jonathan and Romain, it was decided by Big Brother that Leo should face a housemate, as opposed to a public, vote alone to decide if he should be ejected.
+In round five of nominations Leo was automatically nominated by La Voix, though initially nominated against Jonathan and Romain, it was decided by La Voix that Leo should face a housemate, as opposed to a public, vote alone to decide if he should be ejected.
 Leo lost the vote and was ejected on day 36.